caderbug/Downloaded-Music-Player/sprint3/snidiff1.md

 - Explore Tab Functionality (issue https://github.com/utk-cs340-fall23/DownloadedMusicPlayer/issues/30)

 ### What you did not do
-- Explore tab is not yet fully functional, as I am still learning and working out how to do the webscraping and how to call it from the app when the explore page is loaded.
+- Explore tab is not yet fully functional, as I am still learning and working out how to do the web scraping and how to call it from the app when the explore page is loaded.
 I will work on this more in Sprint 4.
 - Settings tab UI is just basic right now, but additional settings can be added as needed.
 Still working on getting something working with reading/writing to files.

 ### What problems you encountered